Skip to content

 }

-Combine ABAC and ReBAC: editors in same tenant, during office hours
+Combine ABAC and ReBAC: editors in same tenant, during a time window

 algorithm: deny-overrides